 Our treasure slime is science!
 Our treasure slime is sensory play!
 Our treasure slime is for finger strengthening!
 Slime is a fascinating substance and it is also easy to make with our simple recipe.

 We have made a batch for almost every holiday and season.
 We also used our LEGO in a Star Wars themed glow in the dark.
 This time we used our treasure slime for finger strengthening and fine motor play.
 Pair it with our LEGO treasure sensory dig too!

 These are some of our favorite recipes that will work very well for making slime for our slime finger strengthening and fine motor play activity.
 If you need a taste safe recipe, you can always check out our NEW FIBER SLIME recipe.

 No more having to print out a WHOLE blog post for just one recipe!

 Get our basic slime recipes in an easy to print format so you can knock out the activities!

 Follow the directions in our slime recipe to make a clear slime using clear Elmer’s washable school glue.
 Gather up your tiniest LEGO pieces and crystals too.
 We added a couple of LEGO minifigures and some accessories to make a story.

 After you have mixed up your Lego treasure slime, it’s time to play!

 Tiny Legos make a great Lego treasure slime hunt.
 We made this slime to go along with our theme for exploring the Magic Tree House book, Pirates Past Noon.
 We also made a Lego Sand Sensory Bin Treasure Hunt to retell the story.
 The science behind slime is also a great learning opportunity.

 When you have found all the treasure, count it.
 Moving one piece at a time from one pile to another is also great fine motor work.
-Legos are an amazing toy that teach so many great things.
-We love playing and learning with Legos, and we always find a new play idea for them too.
+LEGO is an amazing toy that teach so many great things.
+We love playing and learning with LEGO, and we always find a new play idea for them too.